apicov/gatekeeper_rl_env/README.md

 # test-gridworld_RL
-Custom gridworld for testing tf-agents framework and  states with multiple datatypes (image and scalars)
+Custom gridworld for testing tf-agents framework, and  states with multiple datatypes (image and scalars)